arturdryomov/pages/content/posts/midnight.md

 Talking about surface colors — let’s backtrack a bit.
 Which color should be used for the `elevationOverlayColor` attribute?
 `#ffffff` comes to mind.
-Unfortunately this is not always what a design team wants to see.
+Unfortunately this is not always what a design team wants.
 Most likely there will be a defined color `S` for surfaces and a color `ES` for elevated surfaces.
 The math behind `ElevationOverlayProvider` is a bit tricky, especially when it comes to ARGB colors with defined alpha channel.